-For example, if creating an MVP for a dentist’s office, the dentists and their assistants can give you the feedback you need about which features are most valuable and how the software could improve.
-All of this before you’ve spent the time and money to develop a complete product.
+Let’s look at an example.
+When creating an MVP for a dentist’s office, the dentists and their assistants can give you the feedback you need about which features are most valuable and how the software could improve before you’ve spent the time and money to develop a complete product.

-Here are the three main benefits of achieving a minimal viable product:
+Here are the three main benefits of achieving MVP:

 - Flexibility: Instead of sinking money and time into features that customers don’t want and being tied down by these less-than-ideal decisions later on, an MVP is an inherently more flexible product.